Krodh

 Krodh (Gurmukhi: ਕਰੋਧ Karōdha) is derived from the Sanskrit word krodha (क्रोध), which means wrath or rage.
 This is a state of mind recognized in Sikh philosophy as a spring of desire and is as such classified as one of the five evils.
+It also known as Kopu.

 Terms

 Within the Sikh canon, the terms 'krodh' and 'kop' (a synonym) are both used to give name to this emotion.

 Description

 It expresses itself in several forms from quiet seething to outbursts and even physical violence.
 In the Sikh scriptures, krodh usually appears linked to and in association with kam (another of the five thieves) — as "kam krodh".
 The merging of these two words is not merely for the sake of rhythmic effect.
 Krodh (ire) is the direct derivative of kam (desire).
 The latter when foiled or rejected manufactures the former.
 The scripture also includes krodh as being among the four rivers of fire.

 Righteous anger or annoyance against wickedness, despotism, and imperiousness is not seen as the same as krodh as an undesirable passion.
 Several verses contained within the Guru Granth Sahib, especially ones authored by Guru Nanak and Bhagat Kabir, convey in forceful words their disapprobation of the moral, religious, and societal corruption of their period.
+According to Sikhism, such persons forget themselves and lose control.
+They are prone to using foul and abusive language.